Delicate2000/MMpedia/README.md

 ## MMpedia API

  Here we provide a easy-to-use API to enable easy access of MMpedia data.
-Before using the MMpedia api, you should download both the dataset and the `triplet_path_mapping.json` into one directory.
+Before using the MMpedia api, you should download both the dataset and two json files: `MMpedia_triplets.json` and `entity2image.json` into one directory.
 You can use the api to explore MMpedia by:

 ```python
 >>> from MMpedia_api import MMpediaDataset